BubbleCow/bubblecow-documentation/Editorial/Writers/R/Rickey Clay/Bagman Blues/Developmental Editing/Chunk 3/Bagman Blues 3 - Editors Report - Developmental Editing - BubbleCow.md

 ### Chapter 8
 Billy-Billy and Tony in apartment.
 - This is a good chapter, there are a few sentence level issues, but nothing significant.
 I have corrected these.
 There's also a section at the end where you have moved the conversation into the narrative summary, you need to write this out in full.
+### Chapter 9
+Freddy in car.
+- There are occasions when you have the dialogue in the narrative summary.
+Where possible, you need to write this out in full.
+This way the reader will be more engaged.